gopaldev90/BGMP-algorithm/README.md

 so n= 7 * (16^fcount) + ((16^fcount) - 1)
 using these formula we can efficiently creat number

+# primality test
+let's say m is a generated mersanne number we can write m as 2^p-1 we will calculate p if p is prime{
+we will check m is using divide m by a large list of primes if is pass{
+we will check using lucas lehmar test
+}
-Check for Primality: Each candidate number is checked for primality using the isProbablePrime() function with a certainty factor of 13.
-If the number is prime, it is added to the list of Mersenne primes.
+if the number m and p is prime and it pass lucas lehmar test it is added to the list of Mersenne primes.

 Repeat Until Desired Count: The algorithm continues generating new candidates and testing for primality until the list contains the desired number of Mersenne primes (in this case, 22).